pegasus-isi/PGen-GenomicVariations-Workflow/README.md

 username = rynge

 storage_group = 00384
 ```

+## Credentials

+You might need a combination of credentials based on where you are
+running the workflow and where input/output data is staged from/to.

 Basic files are pulled from the submit host with scp.
 This is to keep
 the requirements on the submit host light, and make it easy to run the